 The firm’s team is extremely effective and efficient at reviewing complex files and understanding and identifying the relevant and ultimate issues in the case.
-Our team can effectively and efficiently analyze and solve labyrinthine legal problems and will enable any client to easily, and affordably, consider whether they should bring a civil RICO claim.
+Our federal racketeering (RICO) lawyers could effectively and efficiently analyze and solve labyrinthine legal problems and will enable any client to easily, and affordably, consider whether they should bring a civil RICO claim.
 The team has the knowledge, the experience, and the ability to complete projects in a timely manner and will work hard to provide their clients with exceptional legal service while focusing on sparing them the strain of any unnecessary costs.

 Additionally, a civil RICO claim could be of invaluable benefit to clients when one considers the possibility for treble damages and awards of attorney fees and provisions.